-Bedsores are formed when a person is left lying in the same position for long periods of time.
-The pressure on the skin causes damage to it, as well as to the lower layers of tissue, due to a lack of blood flow to the soft tissue.
+Bedsores, also known as pressure ulcers or decubitus ulcers, are a common sign that your loved one is not being cared for properly.
+Bedsores form when a person is left lying in the same position for long periods of time.
+Pressure and friction on the skin causes damage to it, as well as to the lower layers of tissue, due to a lack of blood flow to the soft tissue.

+The area may be warm to the touch, itchy, red and appear irritated.
 In the first stage of a bedsore forming you would notice some redness or discoloration in the skin.
 If you lightly press on that area, the color would not change or lighten as it does when you press on healthy skin.
 Because this is the very start to a bedsore, known as stage one, it is important that it gets treated right away.

+There is an open blister or sore.
+The skin around it is discolored.
 If the bedsore is left untreated, in stage two you will see the skin is broken and there is a shallow wound.
 The bedsore will be pink or red in color.
 You may compare it to a blister that has ruptured as the appearance is very similar.

+The wound develops a crater-like appearance.
+There is obvious tissue damage below the surface of the skin.
 As bedsores worsen, they become more difficult to treat.
 Stage three bedsores are deeper and more craterlike than those you would have noticed in earlier stages of the bedsore formation.
 You would likely see some dead tissue in the bottom of the wound.
 Stage three bedsores are very serious as the damage can extend beyond the visible wound and into the underlying tissues.

+There is severe damage to the skin and underlying tissue.
+The crater-like blister is an open wound that may show muscle, bones and tendons.
+Infection is common at this stage.
 In the most severe cases of bedsores, known as stage four bedsores, the wound is quite deep.
 It can extend down to the muscle and even the bone.
 When a bedsore is allowed to progress to this stage the result can be fatal.